bmistry12/text-summarisation/README.md

 *Note: For any machine running python 3.0 via the python3 command, append -labs to the end of any make commands (e.g. make-setup-labs)*

+The models can also be run as Jupyter Notebooks (found in the ./notebooks directory.).
+To do this you must have [Jupyter](https://jupyter.org/) installed.

 ## MakeFile
 The default settings for all runtime variables that can be altered are shown below.
 ```